NgaiJustin/cs6120-assignments/README.md

 * `bril-rs` - Simple rust library for interfacing with Bril.
 Most of it is taken from [https://github.com/sampsyo/bril](https://github.com/sampsyo/bril)
 * `test` - Test directory for [TURNT](https://github.com/cucapra/turnt) snapshot tests.
-Most tests come from [https://github.com/sampsyo/bril](https://github.com/sampsyo/bril) benchmarks.
+Tests were developed on top of the [https://github.com/sampsyo/bril](https://github.com/sampsyo/bril) benchmarks.